SOAS University of London: Board of Trustees

+Vice-Chancellor Research and Knowledge Exchange, Deputy Vice-Chancellor of Finance and Operations and Clerk to the Board, a Professional Services Member, college deans, and student representatives.

+Academic organisation

-Faculties and departments
+Colleges and departments

-SOAS, University of London is divided into three faculties.
+As of 1 August 2025, SOAS is divided into two colleges and one self-standing School.
 These are further divided into academic departments.
 SOAS has many Centres and Institutes, each of which is affiliated to a particular faculty.

-Faculty of Arts and Humanities
+College of Humanities

+The College of Humanities houses the School of Art, the School of History, Religions and Philosophies, the School of Languages, Cultures and Linguistics, and the School of Anthropology, Media and Gender.
+The first ever university linguistics department in the United Kingdom was created in 1932 at SOAS, serving as a centre for research and study in Oriental and African languages.
+J. R. Firth, known internationally for his work in phonology and semantics, was a Senior Lecturer, Reader and Professor of General Linguistics at the school between 1938 and 1956.

-The Faculty of Arts and Humanities houses the departments of Anthropology & Sociology, History of Art & Archaeology, History, Music, Philosophy and Religious Studies and the Centre for Media Studies.
-It offers courses at the undergraduate and postgraduate levels, with an emphasis on Asia, Africa, and the Middle East.
+The College of Humanities offers courses at the undergraduate and postgraduate levels, with an emphasis on Asia, Africa, and the Middle East.
 A gift from the Alphawood Foundation in 2013 created the Hiram W. Woodward Chair in Southeast Asian art, the David Snellgrove Senior Lectureship in Tibetan and Buddhist art, and a Senior Lectureship in Curating and Museology of Asian Art, as well as a number of scholarships for students, making the Department of Art & Archaeology a key institution at a global level in the study of Southeast Asia.
 The university is also a member of the Screen Studies Group, London.